 Other qualifications awarded at Russian universities:

-- Tekhnikum – usually covers humanitarian, social & natural sciences, economics & mathematics, general professional and specialised courses and practical training.
-The programmes for colleges, in addition to the educational programmes of the Tekhnikums, include a programme up to a one-year with theory and professional training, including in-depth practical training.
+- Tekhnikum – usually covers humanitarian, social & natural sciences, economics & mathematics, general professional and specialized courses and practical training.
+The programs for colleges, in addition to the educational programs of the Tekhnikums, include a program up to a one-year with theory and professional training, including in-depth practical training.
 Students entering after a basic general education can enter the disciplines for secondary general education.

 Applying to one of the Russian universities

 Applying to a Russian university can be a competitive business, but there are several routes you can take as an International student, and it is even possible for foreign students to study for free in some circumstances.

 First, you’ll need to work out what you’d like to study and where.
 Once you’ve found an university and a course that you’re interested in, it’s time to consider how you’re going to fund your studies.
 If you’re self-funding your studies or having them funded by a scholarship from your own country, you can apply to any university.

 Alternatively, you can apply for a Russian government scholarship to get into a state funded university, or if you’re already living in Russia as a secondary school student you can complete the Unified State Examination (which acts as an entrance exam) to apply for universities with state funded places.